Close Menu

 If you use iMessage and plan to switch to a non-Apple device, deregister your number on Apple’s website.

-Skipping the Apple ID sign-out step will leave Activation Lock active, which prevents anyone else from setting up the device, including you, when trying to restore it later.
+Skipping the Apple ID sign-out step will leave Activation Lock enabled, which prevents anyone, including yourself, from setting up the device if you or someone tries to restore it later.

 How to Hard Reset Your iPhone

 A hard reset, or force restart, is the first recommended step if your iPhone is frozen, unresponsive, or stuck on a black or white screen.
-This process doesn’t erase any data, and it doesn’t require your passcode.
+This process doesn’t remove any data, and it doesn’t require a passcode.

 iPhone 8, iPhone SE (2nd and 3rd gen), and all later models with Face ID: